quantmind/d3-view/docs/directives.md

 * Use the directive via the ``d3-mydir`` attribute.

 A directive is customized via the four methods highlighted above.
-None of the method needs implementing, and indeed for some directive the ``refresh`` method is the only one which needs attention.
+None of the methods need implementing, and indeed for some directive the **refresh** method is the only one which needs attention.

 Directives can also be added via [plugins][]